pallets/flask/docs/deploying/mod_wsgi.rst

     instead you either have to put the folder into the pythonpath the file is stored in, or convert your application into a package.

-    The reason for this is that for non-installed Packages, the module filename is used to locate the resources and for symlinks the wrong filename is picked up.
+    The reason for this is that for non-installed packages, the module filename is used to locate the resources and for symlinks the wrong filename is picked up.